amanrai00/website-uptime-monitor/README.md

 **`status.json` and DynamoDB can silently diverge.** The dashboard showed DOWN, but `recent_failures` stayed empty because the Lambda was querying historical DynamoDB records but not injecting the current failed check into the S3 payload.
 Fix: write the current check result directly into `recent_failures` first, query DynamoDB for older failures, deduplicate by `check_time`, keep the latest 5.

 **Static S3 beats API Gateway for a read-only dashboard.** One file, no backend, no cold starts on the read path.
-The only tradeoff is eventual consistency.
+The only tradeoff is the 5-minute polling interval.
 The dashboard is as fresh as the last Lambda run.

 **IAM scope matters even in personal projects.** Scoping permissions to specific ARNs forced a clear understanding of what each service actually needs, and that thinking comes up directly in systems design interviews.